vinlincc/Emulated-Firebase-Api/README.md

 **1. Python Virtual Environment**

 Python is assumed to be installed before this procedure.
+Besides, all the command is run on the MacOS, if your operation system is Windows, pleaase download git bash to run the following command!

 Open your terminal, input command: